jiaqili0714/portfolio/mini-projects/discourse-analysis/README.md

 ## Write-up

-Following your analysis, you will write-up a 750-1000 word memo detailing the discourse conveyed in the talk(s).
+Following your analysis, you will write-up a 750-1000 word memo in `discourse-analysis-writeup.Rmd` detailing the discourse conveyed in the talk(s).
 Your write-up should have introductory and concluding paragraphs that clearly indicate the central point you are making in the write-up and that point should be carried through all of the examples and arguments presented in the write-up.
 If you choose option 2, you should offer some comparison and/or synthesis of the discourse across the talks.

 ## Criteria for completion

-* Student writes a 750-1000 word memo detailing the discourse of the talk in discourse-analysis-writeup.Rmd.
+* Student writes a 750-1000 word memo detailing the discourse of the talk in `discourse-analysis-writeup.Rmd`.
 Direct quotations should be referenced throughout (and cited), but do not count towards the overall word count.